andrew-m-stambaugh/Portfolio/README.md

 Each project title will contain a link to the public repository.

 # Data Science and Machine Learning Projects
+This section showcases my data science and machine learning projects, demonstrating my expertise in advanced analytics techniques for insights and predictions.
+Explore diverse datasets, predictive modeling, and exploratory data analysis as we unlock the power of data science.

 ### Heart Disease Prediction: EDA, Machine Learning Models, and AWS Implementation